Zaramo people: Language

-The original Zaramo language, sometimes called Kizaramo, is Bantu, belonging to the Niger-Congo family of languages.
-However, in contemporary Tanzania, only a few speak it, and most speak Swahili language as their first language, as it is the trading language of the East African coast and the national language of Tanzania.
+The original Zaramo language, sometimes called Kizaramo, is Bantu and belongs to the Niger-Congo family of languages.
+However, in contemporary Tanzania, only a few people still speak it, and most speak Swahili language as their first language, as it is the trading language of the East African coast and the national language of Tanzania.

 Kizaramo is still used in many Zaramo rituals, such as the mwali rites, though they often appear alongside Swahili translations.